3 Chapter 3 – The Classical Orbital Elements (COEs)

 5. The orientation of the orbit within its orbital plane.

-6. The location of the satellite within its orbit, or true anomaly, which was also introduced in chapter 2
+6. The location of the satellite within its orbit, or true anomaly, which was also introduced in Chapter 2

 We will first introduce the coordinate frame used for most earth-orbiting satellites, the geocentric equatorial coordinate system, then introduce each of the Classical Orbital Elements relative to that fixed coordinate frame.